 Let’s get started!

-Place the sugar, cinnamon, salt, vanilla extract and water in a heavy pan and bring it to a boil until the sugar is dissolved.
+Place the sugar, cinnamon, salt, vanilla extract and water in a heavy, well-seasoned cast iron pan or non-stick pan and bring it to a boil until the sugar is dissolved.
 Add the almonds and reduce the heat to medium-high.

 Regularly stir the almonds.
 The process will take about 20-25 minutes.